 Estimates of construction costs and overall project costs were presented for all of the structural alternatives for un-sewered areas discussed in Chapter No. 5.
 These costs, as well as operation and maintenance costs, present worth costs, and estimated increases in user rates for each alternative are found in Chapter No. 5.
-It should be noted that the cost estimates prepared in this Plan are conceptual level cost estimates appropriate for planning level detail and should not be considered as final costs for financing purposes.
+It should be noted that the cost estimates prepared as part of this Plan are conceptual-level estimates, which are appropriate for preliminary financing purposes; however, should not yet be considered as final costs for bidding/construction.